needle-mirror/com.unity.ai.planner/Documentation~/TerminationDefinition.md

 ## Terminal Cost / Reward

 Similar to [action definitions](ActionDefinition.md), a state termination can define a cost or reward for reaching a terminal state.
 The reward is given by a numerical value associated with the inherent benefit or penalty associated with reaching this state.
-Typically, positive values are referred to as _rewards_ while negative values are referred to as _costs_.
-The planner maximizes the cumulative reward over the course of the plan, so a terminal state with a high reward or low cost may be factored into the optimal plan.
+The planner maximizes the cumulative reward over the course of the plan, so a terminal state with a high reward may decide the optimal course of action, despite low intermediate action rewards.